ShrekBytes/WordGlance/README.md

 **Q: How do I change the target language?**
 A: Right-click your userscript manager icon → WordGlance Settings → Choose your language.

-**Q: Can I use it for learning languages?**
-A: Absolutely!
-It's great for reading foreign websites and learning new vocabulary.

 **Q: Why do some words show "No definition found"?**
 A: Very new words, slang, or technical terms might not be in the dictionary.
 Try synonyms or simpler terms.